DataFrames - Part 1

 17 3.917591 101.009870

-Mixing the ways to access specific data in a dataframe can be confusing and needs practice.
+Mixing the different methods of accessing specific data in a DataFrame can be confusing, and requires practice and diligence.

 Search for missing values